Welcome to Service Dog Laws Kentucky – A Deep Dive

 The Fair Housing Act governs the use of Service Dogs in housing situations.
-For housing situations, the ADA rules and FHA rules apply.
+For housing situations, both the ADA rules and FHA rules apply.

 There is good news for people who use emotional support animals.
 The definition of service animal is not as strict.
 Check out the definition here: